strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/lamb_of_god.png"></p>

-governments worldwide are denying us __neurorights__ whilst a synthetic hell on hearth is created as a demonic circus, where life is gambled with vibrotactile cyber torture to induce synthetic psychosis and feelings of self harm in a interactive spectacle, where participants take turns to gamble the suicide of their victims, in games that inspire so much hatred and anger amongst the population and which is are of the reasons that led to war in ukraine.
+governments worldwide are denying us __neuro_rights__ whilst a synthetic hell on hearth is created as a demonic circus, where life is gambled with vibrotactile cyber torture to induce synthetic psychosis and feelings of self harm in a interactive spectacle, where participants take turns to gamble the suicide of their victims, in games that inspire so much hatred and anger amongst the population and which is are of the reasons that led to war in ukraine.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/adam_tree_of_life.png"></p>

-until __neurorights__ legislation is passed, it is likely you will continue seeing more and more homeless people talking to themselves, scenes of domestic violence on your television screens with multiple families being destroyed in sadistic rituals of ostentation of control over the physiology of others against their will via abuse of __biophotonics__, __photoacoustics__ and __thermoacoustics__ to execute __cybertorture__.
+until __neuro_rights__ legislation is passed, it is likely you will continue seeing more and more homeless people talking to themselves, scenes of domestic violence on your television screens with multiple families being destroyed in sadistic rituals of ostentation of control over the physiology of others against their will via abuse of __biophotonics__, __photoacoustics__ and __thermoacoustics__ to execute __cyber_torture__.

-1. say yes to __neurorights__
+1. say yes to __neuro_rights__
-2. say no to __cybertorture__ and __blue_whale__ suicide games covered up with psychiatric fraud
+2. say no to __cyber_torture__ and __blue_whale__ suicide games covered up with psychiatric fraud